apache/mxnet/contrib/clojure-package/examples/bert/fine-tune-bert.md

 To run this tutorial locally, in the example directory:

 1. Get the model and supporting data by running `get_bert_data.sh`.
 2. This Jupyter Notebook uses the lein-jupyter plugin to be able to execute Clojure code in project setting.
-The first time that you run it you will need to install the kernal with`lein jupyter install-kernel`.
+The first time that you run it you will need to install the kernel with`lein jupyter install-kernel`.
 After that you can open the notebook in the project directory with `lein jupyter notebook`.

 ## Load requirements